THE 7 STATES EXPECTED TO HAVE THE MOST AVAILABLE NURSING JOBS

-The HRSA predicted that certain states like Florida, Ohio, Virginia and New York would have a surplus of registered nurses by 2030.
+The HRSA predicted that certain states like Florida, Ohio, Virginia and New York or states that need nurses would have a surplus of registered nurses by 2030.
 They also projected some states like Ohio and California to have a surplus of LPNs.

 However, the HRSA predicted that if we are to maintain our current level of health care, seven states will experience a significant deficit of registered nurses by 2030.
 Four states in particular are projected to have a shortage of more than 10,000 registered nurses, or FTEs (full-time equivalents.)

 THE SEVEN STATES WITH THE LARGEST NEED FOR REGISTERED NURSES (RNs)

 - GEORGIA–2,200 FTEs

 While the HRSA also predicted that 33 states will experience a shortage of LPNs by 2030, the impact is not quite as significant as that of RNs since LPNs can be trained faster and with less costs.
 The demand for LPNs is expected to increase faster than the supply by 2022.